Milorganite as a Deer Deterrent

 • The study concluded plant damage may be reduced if Milorganite is reapplied every 14 days.
 Results may vary.

-Consumer media has for many years published anecdotal information indicating Milorganite‘s efficacy as a garden pest deterrent.
+Consumers have published anecdotal information indicating Milorganite‘s efficacy as a garden pest deterrent.

 "It is widely agreed that scent-based repellents are an effective, albeit temporary deterrent to deer and certain other creatures.
 I was anxious to put my idea to the test using Milorganite, a natural, nitrogen based fertilizer that also has the reputation and added benefit of acting as a repellent to deer".
 "Controlling Deer in My Garden" by Joe Lamp'l Gardening Expert and Host of Growing a Greener World®